willstepp/writings/hunger/hunger.md

 One of the lookouts, someone Mika did not know, spoke to him.

-But you are the Boy with the Bow, the greatest hunter among us.
+But you are the boy with the bow, the greatest hunter among us.
 You and Tye are responsible for the majority of the food that has been gathered since the blight.
-Why will you not hunt?
+Why do you not hunt?

-Mika nodded and then answered, I must do what my father has asked of me.
+Mika acknowledged the truth of what he said and then answered, I must do what my father has asked of me.
 When that is done, then will I pick up my bow again.
-Only then.

 The lookouts saw the bucket he carried and whispered among themselves.
-By their snears Mika could see they resented him for abandoning the tribe in this time of need.
+By their snears he saw they resented him for abandoning the tribe in this time of need.
+For not doing obeying the decree of the elders.

-Farewell, boy with the bucket, Gawoni said.
-The others laughed at his clever turn of phrase.
+Farewell to you then, boy with the bucket, Gawoni said.
+The other lookouts laughed at that clever turn of phrase, repeating it among themselves.

-Mika walked outside the gates onto the dirt path.
-He did not  turn back to address their riducule, which continued until he rounded the rock bend and was therefore out of earshot.
+Mika continued outside the gates and onto the dirt path that led out of the village.
+He did not turn back to address their taunts, which continued until he rounded the rock bend and was therefore out of earshot.

 ~